rakina/searchable-invisible-dom/README.md

 Searchable Invisible DOM has merged with [Display Locking](https://github.com/WICG/display-locking), and this explainer is **no longer maintained**.
 With display locking, developers can **avoid paying rendering costs**, while also allowing user-agent features such as **find-in-page, accessibility, indexability, focus navigation, anchor links, etc. to work** with the display locked elements.

+Note that this explainer and repo is no longer maintained, please direct questions or issues to the [Display Locking repo.](https://github.com/WICG/display-locking)

+Old Explainer
+===

 ## Background